bobthechemist/feathercm/docs/source/potentiostat/exampleuse.rst

 .. [*] I do not have a good citation for the heterogeneous electron transfer rate of ferrocyanide.

-.. warning:: See a problem?
+.. tip:: See a problem?
 Have a suggestion?
 Please `raise an issue <https://github.com/bobthechemist/feathercm/issues/new?title=exampleuse.rst&labels=documentation>`_ and share your thoughts there.